orefalo/orefalo/README.md

 Hi, I'm Olivier Refalo🙌, a Senior Architect, Developer and Technology enthusiast.

+I am:

+- an Entrepreneur
+- a Chief Architect
+- a Business Architect
+- an Information Architect
+- A Technology Architect
+- a Integration Specialist
+- A Developer
+- a Web Designer
+- a Kubernetes Guru
+- a Git master
+- a Unix SysOp
+- A Digital expert
+- a Dad and husband!

+Over the years, I have seen some of my predictions come true: Java, Git, NodeJS, REST, GraphQL, GoLang, SvelteKit - are some of my early adopters.

 **Talking about Personal Stuffs:**

 - 🔭 I enjoy coding as a hobby.
 It helps me understand technology.